ZeusBanda/RankedCyberNewsAggregator/README.md

 # RankedCyberNewsAggregator (RCNA)

-A local-first Python tool for aggregating and scoring cybersecurity news and threat intelligence—tailored for operational relevance.
-Designed with a scoring engine inspired by GCTI-style prioritization and purple team strategy.
+*A Python tool for aggregating and scoring cybersecurity news and threat intelligence — tailored for operational relevance.*

----
+RCNA was built out of necessity: trying to cut through the noise and quickly figure out which cyber stories actually matter.
+Its scoring engine prioritizes articles based on custom keywords, threat relevance, and context — so you can focus on what’s high-impact, not just what’s trending.

+Originally tuned for ICS/OT environments, it’s flexible enough to support any niche or industry.

 ## Why This Tool Matters